ptcalex/thingworx-9.1/README.md

 - as a Command Prompt application (you can start ThingWorx by running a batch file and stop it with Control-C)
 - as a Windows service (you can start and stop ThingWorx from the Windows Services panel)

-First of all you have to update the scripts described below (you will find details in the next sections):
+First of all you have to tailor the scripts described below (details in the next sections):
 - `thingworx-provision.ps1`
 - `service-install.ps1`
 - `service-remove.ps1`

-Then you have to change the default passwords provided in the `platform-settings.json` file.
+Then you have to change the default passwords in `thingworx\platform-settings.json`.

 Before running the scripts you have to tailor them to your environment.
-They include a section that provides variable that you can configure.
+They include a section that contains the variables that you can tailor.

-# Update the provisioning script
+# Tailor the provisioning script

 Edit `thingworx-provision.ps1`:
 - Update the Tomcat9 version to the [latest version](https://tomcat.apache.org/download-90.cgi)